th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 - `739.
 ShowGalaxyMap`
 - ShowGalaxyMap
-- Brings up the Galaxy Map Gui, with 'nPlanet' selected.  'nPlanet' can only be a planet
+- Brings up the Galaxy Map [GUI](GFF-File-Format#gui-graphical-user-interface), with 'nPlanet' selected.  'nPlanet' can only be a planet
 - that has already been set available and selectable.

 - `nPlanet`: int